-- Summary.
-This region provides a quick summary of device, health, and battery life information. - Activity.
+- The battery level has dropped below the minimum threshold (default 5% of battery life left). - The signal strength and signal quality have dropped to only one bar. - A software package has returned an error and cannot be installed. - The device is in danger of running out of disk space or there is no disk space left. - Activity.
 This region provides current status information and the time and date the mobile device was last contacted. - Device Tabs.
 This region provides access to the following tabs: - General.
-The General tab provides general network and wireless information about the device. - Installed Software.
+The General tab provides general network and wireless information about the device.

+- Installed Software.
 The Installed Software tab provides information about the software applications installed on the device.
-For details, refer to Software Inventory on page 256. - Packages.
+For details, refer to Software Inventory on page 269. - Packages.
 The Packages tab lists all the packages currently available for the device and the status of each package.
 You can view software packages and the current state of each software package associated with the mobile device. - Properties.
 The Properties tab lists the properties of the device and their values.
 This tab also allows you to add properties and values.
-For details about the tasks you can perform in the Properties tab, refer to Configuring Mobile Device Properties on page 252.
+For details about the tasks you can perform in the Properties tab, refer to Configuring Mobile Device Properties on page 265. - Device Control.

-Device Control.
 The Device Control tab provides options for updating the mobile device, sending text messages, pinging the device, using remote control, and connecting to the Session Monitor.
-For details, refer to Controlling the Mobile Device on page 256.
+For details, refer to Controlling the Mobile Device on page 270.